-This chart explains why each of the nine GMO crops are genetically modified.
+This chart explains why each of the 10 GMO crops are genetically modified.

 The majority of these crops, like alfalfa, field corn and soy are actually used for livestock feed.
 Other uses for these crops include common food ingredients, such as sugar, canola oil, corn starch and soy lecithin.
-You may find only a few of these in your produce section: rainbow papaya, summer squash, sweet corn and potatoes.
+You may find only a few of these in your produce section: rainbow papaya, summer squash, sweet corn, potatoes and apples.